Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 An honours degree is made up of courses and a research project.
-This is your opportunity to take an issue in psychology that grabbed your attention during your undergraduate studies and develop it further.
-The Bachelor of Arts with Honours (Psychology) can also serve as your pathway to a higher research degree.
+You can take an issue in psychology that grabbed your attention during your undergraduate studies and develop it further.
+The Bachelor of Arts with Honours (Psychology) can be your pathway to a higher research degree.

-Massey graduates more researchers and clinical psychologists than any other university in New Zealand.
-We’re connected to a wide range of community and statutory organisations, and produce unique and applied psychology research and training that’s recognised nationally and internationally.
-This expertise enhances the reputation of your degree and ensures your knowledge is relevant to today’s society.
+We’re connected to a wide range of community and statutory organisations.
+Our unique and applied psychology research and training is recognised nationally and internationally.
+This expertise enhances the reputation of your degree.
+Your knowledge is relevant to today’s society.

 A BA Honours (Psychology) will give you knowledge and skills relevant to a broad selection of applied psychology areas including clinical, health, education, community, and industrial and organisational psychology.
 These diverse options mean you can study what you’re most passionate about and carry that passion forward into your career.